Azure/missionlz-edge/docs/F5_manual_cfg.md

 - F5 BIG-IP license key
 - Deployment system must have an Azure supported browser (Edge, Chrome)
 - IP assigned to the network interface card of the F5 BIG-IP attached to the `mgmt` subnet (This is normally `.4` of the subnet assigned to the `mgmt` subnet.
 The default is `10.90.0.4`)
+- Password for Windows 2019 management server which is stored in the Key Vault secret named ``
+- Password or SSH private key for `f5admin` account.
+Password will be stored in the Key Vault secret named `f5Vm01Password`.
+SSH private will be stored in the repo of the system used to deploy the MLZ instance
+- Public IP address of the Windows 2019 management VM deployed as part of the MLZ solution

 ## Accessing the F5

 When the MLZ-Edge instance was deployed, a Windows 2019 management VM was deployed with a public IP address.
 From the system used to deploy the instance, open a browser and access the Azure Stack stamp portal, authenticating with credentials that has access to the subscription the instance was deployed into.

-Navigate to the HUB resource group for the instance that was deployed, click on the `<resourcePrefix>`-vm-win-mlz Virtual Machine resource and observe the value of the `Public IP address` field in the Essentials section of the Virtual Machine Overview blade.

-While in the HUB resource group for the deployed instance, select the Key Vault that was created and retrieve the values of the `f5Vm01Password` and `` secrets.
-These secrets will be used to login to the Windows 2019 management VM and the F5 BIG-IP firewall.

-From the system used to deploy the instance, RDP into the Windows 2019 management VM using the public IP retrieved from the portal.
+From the system used to deploy the instance, RDP into the Windows 2019 management VM using the public IP.
 The credentials to use to authenticate to the VM are `azureuser` along with the `` secret value retrieved from the Key Vault.

 Once logged onto the Windows 2019 VM, the administrator will be presented with the Server Manager application.
 On the left hand side of the `Server Manager` application, click on the `Local Server` blade.
 In the `PROPERTIES` pane for the `Local Server`, click the `IE Enhanced Security Configuration` setting and select `Off` for both `Administrators` and `Users`.
 Close the `Server Manager` application.